Ideas-on-Stage/ideasonstage.com/content/news/2022-11-29-why_public_speaking_is_the_most_important_skill_you_need_right_now.en.md

 ## What next

-You can start your journey to becoming the best presenter you can be by taking the [Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/).

-Answer simple Yes/No questions and you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.

-Once you complete the scorecard, you’ll also get a free pdf copy of our best-selling book **Business Presentation Revolution**.
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.